Congenital tracheomalacia is a weakness and floppiness of the walls of the windpipe (trachea). Congenital means it is present at birth.

 Often, the symptoms of tracheomalacia improve as the infant grows.

 Rarely, surgery is needed.

-Congenital tracheomalacia generally goes away on its own by the age of 18-24 months.
-As the tracheal cartilage gets stronger and the trachea grows, the noisy respirations and breathing difficulties gradually stop.
-Persons with tracheomalacia must be monitored closely when they have respiratory infections.
+Congenital tracheomalacia generally goes away on its own by the age of 18 to 24 months.
+As the cartilage gets stronger and the trachea grows, the noisy and difficult breathing slowly improves.
+People with tracheomalacia must be monitored closely when they have respiratory infections.

-Babies born with tracheomalacia may have other congenital abnormalities such as heart defects, developmental delay, or gastroesophageal reflux.
+Babies born with tracheomalacia may have other congenital abnormalities, such as heart defects, developmental delay, or gastroesophageal reflux.

 Aspiration pneumonia can occur from inhaling food into the lungs or windpipe.

-Call your health care provider if your child has breathing difficulties or breathing noises.
-It can become an urgent or emergency condition.
+Call your health care provider if your child has breathing difficulties or noisy breathing.
+Tracheomalacia can become an urgent or emergency condition.

 Type 1 tracheomalacia

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.